ProhibitedTV/BitRiver-Live/docs/advanced-deployments.md

 Stopping a stream reverses the process with DELETE calls to `/v1/jobs/{id}`, `/v1/applications/{channelId}`, and `/v1/channels/{channelId}`.

-The `/healthz` endpoint now returns JSON that includes the status of these external services so dashboards and probes can surface degraded dependencies early.
+The `/healthz` endpoint returns JSON that includes the status of these external services so dashboards and probes can surface degraded dependencies early, while HTTP 200/503 status codes are reserved for core API dependencies.

 ## Surface transcoder playback artefacts